chamin19/HR-DBMS/README.md

 ## What I Learned
-- How to host a MySQL application online with Webhost
+- How to host a MySQL application online with 000webhost
 - How to use PHP to retrieve, edit, and delete data from a MySQL database
 - How to normalize data to prevent data redundancy
 - How to perform data validation upon editing records